Logarithmic Sobolev-type inequalities on Lie groups: Introduction

 We can refer to \cite{Wei78} for the case $p=2$, but to e.g. \cite{DD03} for some history review of cases $1< p<n$, including the discussion of best constants.

 In \cite{Mer08}, the author obtained a logarithmic Gagliardo-Nirenberg inequality.
 In \cite {FNQ18} and \cite{KRS20} the authors proved the logarithmic Sobolev inequality and the fractional logarithmic Sobolev inequality on the Heisenberg group and on homogeneous groups, respectively.
 A fractional weighted version of \eqref{ddlogin} on homogeneous groups was proved in \cite{KS20}.
 In this paper, we prove logarithmic Sobolev inequalities on graded groups and weighted logarithmic Sobolev inequalities on general Lie groups.
 As applications of these inequalities we show Nash and weighted Nash inequalities on graded and general Lie groups, respectively.
-The log-Sobolev type inequalities with weights are also sometimes called the log-Hardy inequalities \cite{DDFT10}.
+The log-Sobolev type inequalities with some specific orders of weights are also sometimes called the log-Hardy inequalities \cite{DDFT10}.

 The subject of the logarithmic inequalities has been extensively investigated and it is impossible to give a reasonably complete review of the literature here.
 We refer to surveys \cite{AB00, GZ03}, to works on relations to other inequalities \cite{BL00, MF93}, coercive inequalities on Carnot groups \cite{Bou21, BZ21a, BZ21b, BZ21c, HZ09}, Nash \cite{Nas58, Bec98, BDS20, OS18} and weighted Nash \cite{BBGM12} inequalities.
 There are works on the fractional Laplacian \cite{Bec12} as well as on the logarithmic Sobolev inequalities for the fractional Laplacian \cite{KRS20} in the setting of Folland and Stein (\cite{FS}) homogeneous groups.
 Logarithmic inequalities have various applications in different areas, see e.g. \cite{BH99, Car91, FNQ18, Mer08, OW16}.
 Explicit constants for some inequalities play an important role (e.g. \cite{T76, Bec75, DD03}), for best constants on graded Lie groups see \cite{RTY20}.
+We refer to Davies \cite{Dav89} for a general exposition linking log-Sobolev and Nash inequalities to the hypercontractivity of the heat semigroup.

 In view of extending Sobolev inequalities to infinite dimensional spaces, in \cite{Gro75}, L. Gross showed the logarithmic Sobolev inequality in the following form:

 with the Gaussian measure $d\mu(x)=(2\pi)^{-n/2}e^{-|x|^2/2}dx$.
 The importance of \eqref{EQ:Gross} and the use of the Gaussian measure is that it has a uniform constant independent of the dimension, allowing passing to infinite dimensional spaces, and in particular also leading to the ultracontractivity and hypercontractivity properties of the corresponding Markovian semigroups.
 Due to its importance in many applications, this subject has been intensively investigated, see e.g. \cite{Ad79, AC79, Ros76, Wei78, Tos97, SZ92}, to mention only very few papers.
 It is related to uncertainty principles \cite{Bec95} and to Poincar\'e inequalities \cite{Bec89}, with the Poincar\'e and logarithmic Sobolev inequalities having different forms \cite{Gen14} and applications, see e.g. \cite{AS94}.
 We can also refer to the recent work on the Poincar\'e inequality on filiform type stratified groups \cite{CFZ21}.